erikastats/Data_Source_API_Analyst_ImprovadoTest_/README.md

 2. Research GitHub API:

-I used the search copilot on the Github REST API documentation to help me identify the endpoints to cover the client's needs, Requests Logic, Pagination, Rate limits, Error Handling, etc.
+    - Used GitHub’s REST API documentation and Copilot search to identify the correct endpoints and understand request logic, authentication, pagination, rate limits, and error handling..

 #### Step 2: Set up a GitHub Repository

 1. Create a New Repository

 To create this new repository I performed this steps:
-    - Accessed my GitHub account
+    - Accessed my GitHub account and created a new public repository.
-    - Went to New
-    - Set the repository as Public
-    - Created a README.md file and launched
+    - Initialized with a README and cloned it locally via Git Bash.
-    - Went to the git bash on my computer and clone the repository using `git clone repository_path`

 2. Repository Structure
     - Wrote the content of README.md describing my approatch using VS Code
-    - Added new folders as requested (Content, Postman_Collection)
+    - Added folders as instructed:
+        - /Content: for data files and supporting documents
+        - /Postman_Collection: for the Colab notebook

 3. Commit Files
-    - Commited the new information on README.md and the folder estructure using VS Code to commit the changes.
+    - Committed the updated README.md and folder structure using VS Code and Git.

 #### Step 3: Create a Postman Collection or Google Colab Norebook for API Extraction

-1. Set Up Postman or Google Colab
+1. Set Up Google Colab
-     - I created a new notebook on Google Colab
-     - Used the endpoints for each request
+     - Created a Colab notebook to write Python code for all API calls.
-     - Included a cell for each API endpoint I was testing
+     - Included one cell per API endpoint, handling authentication and response processing.

 2. Extract Data Using API

 The following CSV files were generated from API responses and can be found in the `/Content` folder: